csmangum/portfolio/Mugshots/README.md

 Use Generative Adversarial Networks (GAN) to generate realistic images trained on thousands of actual mugshots.

 **Approach:**

-* Item
-1. Create novel image dataset through web scraping
+* Create novel image dataset through web scraping
- a.
-Found here
+ * Found here
-2. Experminet to identify aspects that may impact the training process
+* Experminet to identify aspects that may impact the training process
- a.
-First following the orignal framework
+ * First following the orignal framework
- b.
-Then use a PyTorch implementation of NVIDIAs GAN adaption named StyleGAN
+ * Then use a PyTorch implementation of NVIDIAs GAN adaption named StyleGAN